rmrf-run/ansible27env/SampleExam.md

 Sample Exam Questions
 Note - you have root access to all five servers.

-### Task 1: Ansible Installation and Configuration
+### Task 1: Ansible Installation and Configurationuser

 Install ansible package on the control node (including any dependencies) and configure the following: